 As a result, IACLE has had to allocate resources carefully and limit how it grows its presence.
-Current platinum sponsor Alcon, silver sponsors Cooper Vision and The Vision Care Institute of Johnson & Johnson Vision Care, and bronze sponsor Bausch + Lomb together continue to support IACLE.
-To expand its activities once again, it has modified its funding structure in the hope of attracting new sponsors.
+Current platinum sponsor Alcon, silver sponsors CooperVision and The Vision Care Institute of Johnson & Johnson Vision Care, and bronze sponsor Bausch+Lomb together continue to support IACLE.
+To expand its activities once again, it has modified its funding structure with the aim of attracting new sponsors.